TheSimpleSoldier/Battlecode2016/README.md

 We will keep a list of repositories for teams we played or watched, adding to it as they become public:

-foundation - won the newbie tournament and took 4th place in the final tournament.
+foundation - Won the newbie tournament and took 4th place in the final tournament.
 Had a beautiful and effective scout-only strategy: https://github.com/bshimanuki/battlecode2016

-cubecow <3 canmoo - Soldier-heavy team with some vipers mixed in.
-Finished in the top-32 of the qualifying tournament. https://github.com/alwayswimmin/battlecode-2016
+cubecow <3 canmoo - Finished in the top-32 of the qualifying tournament.
+Final submission was a soldier-heavy team with some vipers mixed in: https://github.com/alwayswimmin/battlecode-2016